otterdev-io/nx-plugins/packages/nx-cdk/README.md

 npm install @otterdev-io/nx-cdk
 ```

-## Create a cdk app:
+## Create a typescript cdk app:

 ```sh
 nx g @otterdev/nx-cdk:app <cdk project name>
 ```

-All CDK commands are supported
+All CDK commands are supported.

 For example, if your project is named web-infra:
 ## Boostrap: